-Covid-19 patients at this hospital are dying 'at a rate we've never seen die before' - and it's taking a toll on health care workers - Local News 8
+COVID-19 patients at this hospital are dying 'at a rate we've never seen die before' - and it's taking a toll on health care workers - Local News 8

 Dover said many people have asked how they can support health care workers.

-He’s also urging even those who have previously had Covid-19 to get vaccinated, as some people can get reinfected.
+He’s also urging those who previously had COVID-19 to get vaccinated, as some people can get reinfected.

+“My daughter’s a good example.
+She had COVID twice before she was eligible for a vaccine,” Dover said.

-And Dover said those who are unvaccinated shouldn’t let down their guard.
+And those who are unvaccinated shouldn’t underestimate the pandemic right now, Dover said.

+“The problem is, it’s not over yet.
+I don’t know if people realize just how critical it still is,” he said.

 The-CNN-Wire